-The QIC-CCCT is operated by the Center for Children and Family Futures (CCFF) and its partners, the National Center for State Courts (NCSC) and Advocated for Human Potential (AHP).
-NCSC brings expertise in best practices for collaborative courts and extensive court-based networks for dissemination.
-Advocates for Human Potential (AHP) will conduct a rigorous independent evaluation and bring expertise in Continuous Quality Improvement and applying research to practice.
-The QIC-CCCT will also draw on a team of expert consultants including the American Bar Association Center on Children and the Law, the Tribal Law and Policy Institute, and other nationally-recognized individuals.
-Consultant areas of expertise include attorney engagement, tribal courts, culturally appropriate services, prenatal substance exposure, early intervention and child development, collaboration with the medical community and practitioners, SUD treatment of pregnant women including those with methamphetamine or opioid use disorders, and community collaboration with opioid-dependent pregnant women.
-See below for more information.
+The QIC-CCCT also drew on a team of expert consultants including the American Bar Association Center on Children and the Law, the Tribal Law and Policy Institute (TLPI), and other nationally recognized individuals.
+Consultant areas of expertise included attorney engagement, dependency courts, joint jurisdiction Tribal Healing to Wellness Courts, culturally appropriate services, prenatal substance exposure, early intervention and child development, collaboration with the medical community and practitioners, SUD treatment of pregnant women (including those with methamphetamine or opioid use disorders), and community collaboration with opioid-dependent pregnant women.